 My experiences of teaching in Colombia alongside my passion for languages inspired me to pursue a career in education in the UK.
 My knowledge of Spanish has taken me to places and allowed me to meet people that would have otherwise been out of my reach.
 It is something special to be able to communicate with people of another language and culture, build relationships and learn from them.

-I will be teaching A Level Spanish at Callywith and contributing to building a strong and successful languages team.
+I teach A Level Spanish at Callywith and contribute to building a strong and successful languages team.
 In the future, I hope to provide opportunities for Spanish students to travel and experience the language first-hand.

 Why do you think Cornwall needs Callywith College?

-Callywith will increase the opportunities and choices for further education in North and East Cornwall and offer students the high standards of Truro and Penwith College.
+Callywith increases the opportunities and choices for further education in North and East Cornwall and offers students the high standards of Truro and Penwith College.